seasonedfish/blog/menu/about.md

 It's a fork of [Lagrange](https://github.com/LeNPaul/Lagrange) by Paul Le.

 You can find the source code for this website in its GitHub repo, [pyjamafish/blog](https://github.com/pyjamafish/blog).

+The icons at the bottom of the page are from [Font Awesome](https://fontawesome.com/) by Dave Gandy.